 your breath of life is true and sweet,

 your touch of peace is sure.

 Late though I loved you, O my Lord,

 beauty both new and old,

 my priceless pearl, my gold.

-(And here’s a reminder that – like most of the rest of this blog – this hymn is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence, so you can use it freely in your liturgy and worship)
+(This hymn is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence, so you can use it freely in your liturgy and worship)